cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ## 1. About Workload Contention

-This section includes the *background information, examples, troubleshooting technique and remediation ideas* related to *SQL workload* contention (a related topic of contention for the underlying shared computing resources is discussed in the article [Troubleshooting Hardware Resource Contention](troubleshooting-hardware-contention.md)).
+This section includes the *background information, examples, troubleshooting technique and remediation ideas* related to *SQL workload* contention.
+A related topic of contention for the underlying shared computing resources is discussed in the article [Troubleshooting Hardware Resource Contention](troubleshooting-hardware-contention.md).
 It provides a CockroachDB practitioner with essential knowledge and remediation points for possible SQL workload contention conflicts, including:

 1. **[Locking](#3.-locking-conflicts)** conflicts
 2. **[Serializable isolation](#4.-serializable-isolation-conflicts)** conflicts